Ali Hajimiri: Career

 Between 2014 and 2018, his lab demonstrated several major advances in imaging, projection, and sensing technology on silicon photonic platforms.
 In 2014, they showed the first silicon nanophotonic optical phased array transmitter capable of dynamic and real-time image projection, therefore serving as a lensless projector.
 In 2015, he and his group constructed a 3D coherent camera via a silicon nanophotonic coherent imager (NCI) that performed direct 3D imaging at meter range with a 15-micron depth resolution.
 In 2016, they devised and implemented a one-dimensional (1D) integrated optical phased array receiver which could image a barcode directly from the surface of a chip, followed in 2017 by an integrated two-dimensional (2D) optical phased array receiver capable of imaging simple 2D patterns without a lens using a very thin optical synthetic aperture of a few microns, thereby demonstrating a lensless flat camera for the first time.
 In 2018, they demonstrated the world's first all-integrated optical gyroscope, whose principle of operation is based on the Sagnac effect.

-In 2018, he and one of his students generalized the mathematical framework underlying his time-varying phase noise model to encompass the phenomenon of injection locking in electrical oscillators.
+In 2019, he and one of his students generalized the mathematical framework underlying his time-varying phase noise model to encompass the phenomenon of injection locking in electrical oscillators.

-He and his team have also developed systems and technologies for wireless power transfer at a distance.
+He and his team have also developed systems and technologies for wireless power transfer at a distance since 2012.
 In 2017, he co-founded GuRu Wireless (formerly Auspion, Inc.), which commercializes wireless power transfer technology for consumers.
+The technology has been used to demonstrate 96 hours of continuous untethered drone flight.

+He and his team have also been working on Space-based solar power and wireless energy transfer in space since early 2010's.
+On March 3, 2023, he and his team demonstrated wireless power transmission in space for the first time using MAPLE (Microwave Array for Power-transfer Low-orbit Experiment) the was launched on January 2, 2023 on a SpaceX rocket from Cape Canaveral.
+The experiment used an array of microwave transmitters driven by custom CMOS integrated chips one a flexible substrate that operated as a focusing array and demonstrated selective wireless energy transfer to different receivers in orbit and also could point it beam of energy to earth which was received on earth at Caltech.